robmoore-i/robmoore-i.github.io/wiki/docs/writing/personal/year-summary-2025.md

 ## Work

 My old therapist once said to me that not all growth is visible (picture a tree deepening its roots).
 This year, much of my growth was not visible.
-Work was fine, but I felt that I lacked energy much of the time.
+Work was broadly fine, but I felt that I often lacked energy.
 When our team was in the spotlight though, I performed well.
 In our annual performance reviews, my team had only kind words for me, which speaks to their generosity, and our team spirit.

 ## Project Euler